-Amid China’s bumpy rise, Xi faces delicate moment at UN
+China’s Xi: COVID reveals isolationism as a futile pursuit

 “Xi will find a very mixed international environment when he addresses the UNGA.
 Most of the democracies which had previously been very supportive of China’s modernization and development are getting uncomfortable with how Xi is steering the rise of China,” said Steve Tsang, director of the China Institute at London’s School of Oriental and African Studies.

-This could just as easily be describing China’s Asian neighbors’ feelings at what many see as Beijing’s aggressive foreign policy.

-“Beijing is incapable of acknowledging that its own actions may have been at the root of various problems so, to the extent problems are acknowledged, the source will always be someone else,” said Ralph Cossa, president emeritus of the Pacific Forum think tank in Hawaii.

 The United States and China are now “locked on a collision course that could potentially result in dangerous military conflict,” said Brookings Institution China analyst Cheng Li.
-An immediate goal of Xi’s will be to “showcase how China has stepped up to the plate to call for multilateralism and address global concerns — from economic reopening and pandemic relief to climate change and international peace-keeping — while the United States has increasingly left a gaping void in global leadership.”
+An immediate goal of Xi’s will be to “showcase how China has stepped up to the plate to call for multilateralism and address global concerns … while the United States has increasingly left a gaping void in global leadership.”

-While many in the world have mixed feelings about China’s rise, others will see it as a model of COVID-19 recovery and assistance — in “glaring contrast” to the United States, said Brantley Womack of the University of Virginia’s Miller Center.

-Xi will also likely be appreciated at the U.N. by countries looking for investment and debt relief under China’s massive Belt and Road infrastructure initiative and by states such as Russia.

-“Just as the global financial crisis in 2008 set the stage for China’s entrance as a global economic power, the COVID crisis provides a new spotlight for China as a global political power,” Womack said.
-“In both cases, China’s presence is acknowledged but not necessarily welcome, and China’s diplomatic challenge is to put its best face forward.”
+Xi, in doing that with his speech, insisted that China under his rule isn’t veering into the imperialism his communist government has long condemned.

+“We will never seek hegemony, expansion or sphere of influence,” he said.
+“We have no intention of fighting either a Cold War or a hot one with any country.”

 Foster Klug, AP’s news director for the Koreas, Japan, Australia and the South Pacific, has covered Asia at the annual UNGA meetings since 2005.
-Follow him on Twitter at www.twitter.com/apklug
+Ted Anthony was AP correspondent and news editor in Beijing from 2001 to 2004 and director of Asia-Pacific News from 2014 to 2018.